Banbeucmas/the-graph-heritage-discord/policy.md

 - Discord Guild Information: We collect information related to Discord guilds to improve our services and provide a better user experience.
 This information may include the name of the guild, its unique identifier, member counts, and other related data.

+- User Message content: We collect specific user messages that trigger the program for logging purposes.
+Data are used to identify errors and improve user experiences.

 Please note that we do not collect or store any personally identifiable information (PII), such as your name, address, email address, or any other information that directly identifies you.

 ## How We Use Collected Information